-When traveling abroad, I often feel ignorant.
-Ignorant in that we expect tourists visiting English speaking countries to speak English, however 90% of the time don’t reciprocate by making an attempt to speak the local language when traveling through foreign countries ourselves.
+I often feel ignorant when traveling abroad.
+Ignorant in that we expect tourists visiting English speaking countries to speak English, however 90% of the time don’t reciprocate attempting to speak local languages when traveling foreign countries ourselves.

-With some practice, anyone can learn a second language, but it doesn’t come naturally to everyone.
-Even if you are just briefly passing through, learning a few words and phrases in the local language goes a long way for both respect and ease of travel.
+Anyone can learn a second language with practice, but even if you are just briefly passing through, learning a few words and phrases in the local language goes a long way for both respect and ease of travel.

 - Hello/ Good Morning/ Good Evening / Good Night